Saturday, July 30, 2011

 Sightings (by me): Rare

 A few weeks back, I saw T. irregularis for the first time in Khao Yai.
-That meant I had photographed both species in the genus... except male T. irregularis.
-Then at the same pond as the two previous posts (144/145), I saw, what I didn't think was male, T. irregularis simply because of the colour / markings.
+That meant I had photographed both species in the genus... except male T. hyalina.
+Then at the same pond as the two previous posts (144/145), I saw, what I didn't think was male, T. hyalina simply because of the colour / markings.
 However, there are many differences with this specimen that don't seem to match either species.
-As it turns out, I was correct that it wasn't T. irregularis... however, it isn't even that genus.
+As it turns out, I was correct that it wasn't T. hyalina... however, it isn't even that genus.
 It is, in fact, a rare specimen indeed...
-Phyllothemis sp.
-It is probably P. eltoni, but could be another similar species.
+Phyllothemis eltoni, though there is a small chance it could be a different species entirely.

 The male is black with blueish markings on both the thorax and the abdomen.
 The wings are hyaline, stigma black.
-The markings on both the abdomen and the thorax are very distinct.
+The markings on both the abdomen and the thorax are very distinct as are those blue eyes.
+A very handsome male.

 Many thanks to Noppadon Makbun for the ID.